Online vs Professional IQ Tests: Which Should You Take?

 - No information about methodology or norming

-- Pushy upselling or "certificate" offers
+- Pushy upselling or official-looking documents

 - Results require payment to view